twbs/bootstrap/docs/4.0/migration.md

 Rather than using explicit `.visible-*` classes, you make an element visible by simply not hiding it at that screen size.
 You can combine one `.d-*-none` class with one `.d-*-block` class to show an element only on a given interval of screen sizes (e.g. `.d-none.d-md-block.d-lg-none` shows the element only on medium and large devices).

 Note that the changes to the grid breakpoints in v4 means that you'll need to go one breakpoint larger to achieve the same results.
 The new responsive utility classes don't attempt to accommodate less common cases where an element's visibility can't be expressed as a single contiguous range of viewport sizes; you will instead need to use custom CSS in such cases.

-## Misc notes to prioritize

-- Removed the `min--moz-device-pixel-ratio` typo hack for retina media queries
-- Change buttons' `[disabled]` to `:disabled` as IE9+ supports `:disabled`.
-However `fieldset[disabled]` is still necessary because [native disabled fieldsets are still buggy in IE11](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/fieldset#Browser_compatibility).

-TODO: audit list of stuff in v3 that was marked as deprecated

-## Additional notes
-- Removed support for styled nested tables (for now)